 At the end of that season he left for Ligier, and with sorrow, for Tyrrell was truly like family by now.
 But the Ligier proved more competitive.
-After winning at Jarama, the fifth round, Patrick shared the Championship lead with Gilles Villeneuve, perhaps his nearest kindred soul in the sport.
+After winning at Jarama, the fifth round, Patrick shared the championship lead with Gilles Villeneuve, perhaps his nearest kindred soul in the sport.

-Ligier’s JS11 was the fastest car of the moment, but Depailler’s rivalry with his team mate Jacques Laffite, was very definitely that: a rivalry.
+Ligier’s JS11 was the fastest car of the moment, but Depailler’s rivalry with his team mate Jacques Laffite was very definitely that: a rivalry.
 There were no team orders, and at Zolder the two of them ran away from the rest — and into tyre troubles.
 Jody Scheckter’s Ferrari won, and Guy Ligier was furious.
 Patrick was bemused.
 “If you are a racing driver,” he shrugged, “surely you race…”

 If Ligier was angry in Belgium, a few weeks later he was apoplectic.
-Unlike Tyrrell, he’d not precluded ‘dangerous toys’ from Depailler’s contact After the Monaco GP, Patrick went hang-gliding, and severely injured his legs.
+Unlike Tyrrell, he’d not precluded ‘dangerous toys’ from Depailler’s contact.
+After the Monaco GP, Patrick went hang-gliding, and severely injured his legs.
 He had flown too close to a mountain, and turbulence had pitched him into the rockface.

 The general reaction to Patrick’s accident was chillingly hard-nosed.
 In commercial terms, perhaps it was inevitable, but I found disturbing the lack of sympathy for a man perhaps staring at life in a wheelchair.

 When I spoke to him, he said that the worst thing was not knowing if he would recover properly.
 “For a time there was the chance of amputation, and I was very frightened.
-Not fur five months was I sure to drive again.”
+Not for five months was I sure to drive again.”

 Without that, Patrick seemed to be saying, life would be insupportable; in his terms, being alive meant being a racing driver.